ZemyDios/my-perfect-template/README.md

 # ZEN – Zemy’s Essential Nodework

-**ZEN** is a modular, professional-grade scene architecture plugin for **Godot 4.4+**, built to streamline scene management in 2D and 3D projects.
+**ZEN** is a modular scene architecture plugin for **Godot 4.4+**, built to streamline scene management in 2D and 3D projects(I plan to add many more features).
 It empowers developers with clean, extensible control over scene transitions, HUDs, overlays, and visual flow logic.

 ---

 ## 🚀 Key Features

-### 🎭 Professional Scene Handling
+### 🎭 Scene Handling
-- 🔁 Fully **asynchronous scene switching** with native `await` support.
 - 🧩 Built-in support for multiple scene types:
   - `main`, `hud`, `popup`, `overlay`
 - 🧱 Clear separation of concerns: